 - The Department for Education have sent up a Coronavirus helpline for anyone with education related questions.
 It can be reached on 08000 468687 between 8am to PM Monday to Friday or by email at DFE.firstname.lastname@example.org

-With more schools set to reopen in the coming weeks, schools and early years settings will be working with parents and carers to support children through the next stages of this evolving situation.
+With pupils in all year groups returning to school full-time from the beginning of the autumn term, schools and early years settings will be working with parents and carers to support children through the next stages of this evolving situation.

 We will be updating this page with more information, guidance and resources whenever they become available.